ianslagle/kchristman.github.io/README.md

 # kchristman.github.io
+# quizbowl.me

-The site of the Savannah High School Varsity Quiz Bowl Tournament
+The site of the Savannah High School Varsity and Junior Varsity Quiz Bowl Tournament

-# Developed by Ian Slagle
+# Developed by Ian T Slagle
+# Maintained by Ian T Slagle and Matthew Brown